sciZer0/7/v/README.md

 <h1>7 &nbsp Contributors</h1>

-Contributors are people who may be contributing to the Vote blockchain and receiving daily the very-generous Automated Donations — <b>in total ~ $1 million per year per person</b> — from Voters.
+Contributors are people who may be contributing to the Vote blockchain and receiving daily very-generous Automated Donations — <b>in total ~ $1 million per year per person</b> — from Voters.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: